How to watch the Ubisoft Forward livestream

 However, you can tune in an hour earlier for the pre-show that includes a "Brawlhalla matchup featuring the Ubisoft News team and Blue Mammoth developers", as well as updates on games such as Roller Champions, For Honor, The Division 2, and Ghost Recon Breakpoint.

-We will embed the official YouTube stream below, when it goes live, so you can catch all the action live as it happens.
+We have embedded the official YouTube stream below, so you can catch all the action live as it happens.

 It's worth noting that you can earn in-game rewards and items by logging in to your Ubisoft account during the stream - these rewards include a rainbow Six Siege Year 5 events Charm, a refract Baton for Hyperscape, three XP boost tickets for For Honor and a Ubisoft Forward Mask for Watch Dogs Legion.